VINYL INSTALL KNOWLEDGE BASE

 Using painters/masking tape, place a big piece of the livery kit on the car where you think it might look good.
 Take a picture of it, as direct from the side as possible.
 It doesn't have to be perfect, but the better picture you take the more accurate your mockup will be.

-By accessing the above Google Drive link, you agree not to share, modify, redistribute, or utilize these provided mockup files in any way other than for your own personal livery kit mockup.
+By accessing mockup files, you agree not to share, modify, redistribute, or utilize the provided files in any way other than for your own personal livery kit mockup.

 In Instagram, you can choose the picture you took as a story and paste in the mockup PNG.
 To do so, go to your photo library, options->copy the photo, then back to Instagram and add text.
 Instead of writing anything, use the paste command.
 In CapCut, you'd use the overlay option to do the same thing.
 If you have a computer, but don't have access to photoshop, you can try Pixlr, a free online photo editing app similar to photoshop.
 Despite all the free trial buttons, the Express version is completely free and no subscription or sign up is required.